Brian Stum, son of longtime Indian coach Bob Stum, was approved by the Waynesboro school board on Tuesday night this needs to be verified.

 The youth program is where Stum hopes to rebuild the foundation for the high school team.

 "I don't want to measure success at the youth levels by wins and losses, so the culture has to change," he said.
 "We need to teach the coaches how to coach and what we want taught at each level, so there is a good progression.
-Ideally, we want a better (high school) program that doesn't have hills and
+Ideally, we want a better (high school) program that doesn't have hills and valleys, but is sustainable."

 TOURNEY TIME: The individual wrestling postseason begins Saturday with all five area Mid Penn Conference teams entered in the Section I Class AAA Tournament at Mechanicsburg.